rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 needs to contain a bug.
 Second, we need some way to supply input to the program to trigger that bug.
 Let's focus on supplying the input for now.

-There many different ways to supply input to a program.
+There are many different ways to supply input to a program.
 So how does this example program take input?
 For many challenge binaries, the most obvious way is to supply input via `stdin` (e.g., using `gets()`).
 But we can also provide command line arguments and  environment variables.
 In other programs, external